Kautokeino Municipality: 1944

 The Sámi author Odd Mathis Hætta writes in the book Samebygder på Finnmarksvidda 2 about 3 Serbian prisoners who had escaped from a prison camp and who were surprised and taken by the Germans and executed.
 This happened at Áidejávri, 30 kilometers south of Kautokeino in August 1944.
 The bodies were dug up and transported to Kautokeino by Norwegian soldiers in the spring of 1945.
 It is likely that they were not Serbian prisoners but from another nationality, this since the Serbian prisoners were held captive in Karasjok from 23 July 1942 to 15 December 1942, and this incident happened two years later.

 A German Focke-Wulf Fw 189 reconnaissance aircraft made an emergency landing on 15 October 1944 at Flyvarjávri 13 kilometers south of Kautokeino.
 The water was named Flyvarjávri as a result of the accident, which means "plane lake" in Sámi.

 In the autumn of 1944, the German 139th Mountain Brigade was stationed in and around Kautokeino.
 The force consisted of approximately 5,000 soldiers and had arrived in the Kautokeino area no later than 29 October 1944.
 The 139th Mountain Brigade was formed on 5 June 1944 from the remnants of the 139th Mountain Regiment from the 3rd Mountain Division.
 The commander of the brigade in the Kautokeino area was Colonel Schirmbacker.
 He was on loan from the 6th SS Gebirgsjäger division.
-Incidentally, the 139th Mountain Regiment was the German unit that was about to be defeated by Norwegian forces at Bjørnfjell in June 1940, during the battles of Narvik before Norway had to capitulate when the Allies withdrew.
+The 139th Mountain Regiment was the German unit that was about to be defeated by Norwegian forces at Bjørnfjell in June 1940, during the battles of Narvik before Norway had to capitulate when the Allies withdrew.
 Alta Battalion, where soldiers from Kautokeino also participated, were among the Norwegian units that took part in the battles at Bjørnfjell.
 The Austrian soldier Toni Russold took part in the battle against the Alta battalion in Narvik in 1940, and was part of the force that made up the flank protection in Kautokeino in the autumn of 1944.